-Thomas & Uber Cup Finals 2014: Japan's Historic Triumph
+Thomas and Uber Cup Finals 2014: Japan's Historic Triumph

 Japan became only the fourth nation to win the Thomas Cup when they beat Malaysia 3-2 in a thrilling final today.

 Jij het nieuws, wij een tikkie!

 The match that brought the curtains down on the Li-Ning BWF Thomas & Uber Cup Finals 2014 was a three game battle between Malaysia's Daren Liew and Takuma Ueda that swung Japan's way after 78 minutes of nerve-wracking badminton, 21-12 18-21 21-17.